3manuek/3manuek/content/portfolio/2023/poolexhaustation.md

 The intention here is not to choose one or another, but to study in which cases one could use single-threaded or multi-worker pools.

+One of the tests, focused on "single per-worker" benchmark performance.
+Of course, in a production environment, it would be a terrible design from HA perspective to have a single worker.
+The idea was to isolate the worker performance, as in Kubernetes, services can be allocated easily with a CPU Quota across a multl-node cluster orchestration[^1].
+So, creating a pool layer with load balancing is trivial.

+In bare-metal setups, that don't use such orchestration, you need to rely on a scalable pool service layer both horizontally (more computes) and vertically (more Cores).
+In these cases, is more efficient to rely on services that are stable and can scale vertically automatically.

-The data on this laboratory is outdated, as new versions have been released from both tools, so conclusions may be inaccurate for newer versions.
+> NOTE: The data on this laboratory is outdated, as new versions have been released from both tools, so conclusions may be inaccurate for newer versions.
 Although, I do not expect much difference as the architecture of those components haven't changed radically.
+The solely purpose of this page, is to document the architecture of the benchmark.

+## Context

+This laboratory a continuation of the PGIbz 2019's talk about [Pooling Performance](https://github.com/3manuek/slides/blob/master/2019/pgibz/Pooling%20Performance.pdf), and was inspired in the work we have done at [Gitlab](https://gitlab.com/) with the [OnGres](https://www.ongres.com/) teams.

+We want to repeat the laboratory and publish the results at [OnGres](https://www.ongres.com/) in the future.
+This is just a portfolio of the benchmark architecture.

+## Architecture of the benchmark

+The architecture was spawn in 4 different machines: Client (to isolate noise in services), the Odyssey compute, the PGBouncer compute and the Postgres compute.

 {{< mermaid >}}
 graph TB